Chaindoc

 AustraliaElectronic Transactions Act 1999Electronic signatureReliability + integrity

-A blockchain-backed document automation platform satisfies all five frameworks simultaneously by generating a SHA-256 document hash at signing, binding that hash to the signer's verified identity via PKI, writing both to an immutable blockchain record, and issuing a Certificate of Completion that serves as a legally defensible audit artifact.
+A blockchain-backed document automation platform satisfies all five frameworks simultaneously.
+It generates a SHA-256 document hash at signing, binds that hash to the signer's verified identity via PKI, writes both to an immutable blockchain record, and issues a Certificate of Completion as a legally defensible audit artifact.

-Non-repudiation — the cryptographic guarantee that a signer cannot later deny having signed — is the cornerstone of this legal defensibility.
+Non-repudiation — the cryptographic guarantee that a signer can't later deny having signed — is the cornerstone of this legal defensibility.
 Without non-repudiation, remote contracts are vulnerable to repudiation claims.
 With it, every signature is cryptographically anchored to an identity, a timestamp, and an immutable document hash.
+That's what makes the difference between a workflow that looks compliant and one that actually is.

 As teams scale across time zones, contracts accumulate in email attachments, personal drives, and project folders simultaneously.
-Without a centralized system, no one can confirm which version is authoritative, who has read-access, or whether a document has been altered since it was last shared.
+Nobody set out to create chaos — it happens one shared link at a time.
+Without a centralized system, no one can confirm which version is authoritative, who has read access, or whether a document has been altered since it was last shared.

 Dispersed storage creates version drift — a state where two parties operate from different versions of the same contract.
 Version drift causes deadline disputes, payment disagreements, and amendment confusion.
-It also destroys audit readiness: when a regulator or legal counterparty requests the signed document, scattered storage makes it nearly impossible to produce a complete, tamper-verified copy.
+It also destroys audit readiness.
+When a regulator or legal counterparty requests the signed document, scattered storage makes it nearly impossible to produce a complete, tamper-verified copy.
+According to McKinsey research on distributed team productivity, knowledge workers spend 19% of their working week searching for or recreating information that already exists — a direct consequence of fragmented document storage.

-Migrating all documents into a centralized secure team workspace eliminates version drift entirely.
-A document automation platform enforces a single authoritative source for every contract, NDA, and policy — stored, revised, and distributed from one place with full version history.
+Migrating all documents into a centralized team management workspace eliminates version drift entirely.
+The platform enforces a single authoritative source for every contract, NDA, and policy — stored, revised, and distributed from one place with full version history.

 Key outcomes: